TotenDev/TDevShortener/README.md

 TDevShortener
 =============

-TDevShortener has been developed by TotenDev team, as an internal system with the main principle of been a private and simple shortener for anyone who wants it.
+TDevShortener has been developed by TotenDev Studio, as an internal system with the main goal of been a private and simple shortener for anyone who needs it..

 [![Build Status](https://secure.travis-ci.org/TotenDev/TDevShortener.png?branch=master)](http://travis-ci.org/TotenDev/TDevShortener) [![Dependency Status](https://gemnasium.com/TotenDev/TDevShortener.svg)](https://gemnasium.com/TotenDev/TDevShortener)